People fleeing domestic abuse

 What are your rights to housing and benefits?

-You can apply to a housing association for housing, but will need to show them how you can pay your rent.
+If you have any other form of limited leave you can apply to a housing association for housing if it has an open waiting list, but will need to show them how you can pay your rent.
+An open waiting list means one where the housing association allocates the properties according to its own rules (i.e. properties that are not reserved for council nominations from its waiting list).
 You can also apply for accommodation from a private landlord.

 You may be able to get help from the local authority social work department, who are responsible for the care of children in need and vulnerable adults.
 See the page on people with social care needs for more information on this.